 Hey, you never know what could happen.
 Some carriers don’t include this part in their regular homeowners insurance, so it’s always important to consult your agent about if you’re covered and how much you’re covered for.

 When that light summer breeze gets a little too aggressive in the form of hurricanes, tornadoes, or cyclones, your insurance can help you cover the cost of repairs to both the outside and inside of the house if the storm suddenly makes a new door or window.
 Keep in mind, though, that in the event of a hurricane or heavy rain, your normal HO-3 plan will not cover flooding from surface water that’s been on the ground.

 When rain acquires the strange ability to clobber your property in the form of ice chunks, your perils insurance can help you plug up the holes.
 Just make sure you skip out on the hailstorm show through an open window – homeowners insurance won’t cover any internal damage caused by hail that enters through an existing opening in your home.

 Riots & Civil Commotions

 A riot, in insurance terms, is defined as three or more people causing damage.
 Similarly, a civil commotion is when a large group of people causes damage to a property.
-So, check with your insurance agent the next time your next-door neighbor hits a home run into your window – you may be covered.

 When in doubt, your insurance policy declaration page will tell you what is covered by your insurance and/or if you have Named Peril or All Perils insurance.